-You will take one ‘Themes in Literature’ option module from a selection such as:
+You will take one ‘Themes in Literature’ option module.

-If you have chosen to take a Creative Practice pathway, you will take two of your Special Subject Modules in this area, for example:
+If you have chosen to take a Creative Practice pathway, you will replace two of your Histories of Literature modules with two of your Special Subject Modules in this area

 Detailed description of second year modules